 - 1. Admission into most Parkland College Health Professions programs is selective, which means that admissions are competitive and programs may have their own admissions criteria and minimum scores for admission.
 You must be accepted into the program prior to taking any courses in the major.
 Students are conditionally admitted to all selective admissions programs until all the program requirements are fulfilled by the established deadlines. - 2.
 To determine if your program of interest has selective admission, or if additional admission criteria are used, please see the program page or visit the website for that program.
 A selective admission "score" is required for most programs. - 3.
 A specialized orientation, called "Get the Facts," is online and is required for all applicants.
-At the end of the session students are directed to take a brief survey and encouraged to print off the last page of the survey for verification.
+At the end of the presentation students are directed to take a brief survey.
 The information in this orientation is extremely important for understanding the selective admission process and how scores are determined. - 4.
-It is strongly recommended that you work closely with an advisor, counselor, or the Health Professions vice chair, student affairs when seeking entrance to a Health Professions program. - Students who wish to apply transfer credit towards a Health Professions degree or certificate should determine this before applying to the program.
-Send transcripts to Parkland College Admissions and Records and request a transcript evaluation. - 6.
+It is strongly recommended that you work closely with an advisor, counselor, or the Health Professions vice chair, student affairs when seeking entrance to a Health Professions program. - 5.
+Students who wish to apply transfer credit towards a Health Professions degree or certificate should verify acceptable credits before applying to the program by sending official transcripts to Parkland College Admissions and Records and requesting a transcript evaluation. - 6.
 Application deadlines for selective admissions programs are March 1 for fall admission and October 1 for spring admission, where applicable. - 7.
 Admission to Parkland College does not guarantee a student's admission into any selective admissions program.
 Students who have not yet been accepted to the program of their choice will have a major code that begins with the letters AGS (Associate in General Studies) followed by the letters of their major (for example DHG, DTP, EMT, LPN, MAS, MSG, NUR, OTA, XRA, RTT, SUR, VTT).
 Once the student is continued on next page